rstudio-education/glossRy/glossary.md

 :   FIXME

 R Foundation:
-:   Non-profit founded by the R development core team providing support for R. Is a member of the [R Consortium](#R-consortium).
+:   A non-profit founded by the R development core team providing support for R.
+    It is a member of the [R Consortium](#R-consortium).

 R hub:
 :   A free platform available to check a `R` package on several different